jessonfoo/homebrew-desc/README.md

 [oops]: https://github.com/telemachus/homebrew-desc/issues/47

-The most important style rule: Please keep descriptions &lt; 80 characters.
-That will make the output neater in standard terminal windows.
+However, [Homebrew][h] constantly adds new packages.
+So at any given time I might be behind by a handful of new items.
+Please feel free to write those up as well.

+If you are going to contribute to the descriptions in any way, here are my two most important rules for description contents:

++ Be brief
++ No advertising or boilerplate

+Ideally all descriptions should fit into one average-size terminal window (including the name of the piece of software).
+That means that "name: description goes here" should never be longer than around 80 characters.
+Trim relentlessly!

-A less important guideline: Please trim out boilerplate.
-For example, nearly all commandline tools claim to be small, simple and fast.
-I learned this by editing thousands of descriptions for this project.
-Let's just agree that Homebrew installs small, simple and fast as the norm.
-But feel free to mention if the package you're describing is large, complicated or slow.
+Also please remove all advertising language or boilerplate.
+For example, nearly all command line tools claim to be small, simple and fast.
+(I learned this by editing thousands of descriptions for this project.)
+Please don't include any of this sort of thing.
+Often if you go to the project's one-line synopsis, this will be what you get.
+In that case, please read further to find a more specific description for the item.

 Thanks.